About Me

 No-flash Underwater photography

 Started as a way of documenting my research, quickly became a passion.
-My photography aims at showing to the public how underwater animals really appear in their environment, without changing their colouration with white flash.
+My photography does not use flash to show the public how underwater animals really appear to our eyes in their environment.
 Although people believe that without the aid of a flash getting good images is not possible, I hope to be able to convince you that this is not the case.

 Scuba diving

-Sometimes I feel I am more comfortable underwater than on land.
-I was lucky enough to combine my passion with my job, and I currently work as a marine scientist.
+I am probably more comfortable underwater than on land.
+I was lucky enough to combine job and passion in my life by working as a marine scientist.
 I regularly conduct underwater behavioural experiments, and supervise student excursions to tropical reefs in Egypt and Indonesia.
-I did over 1000 dives, and I hope there are many more to come.
+I did over 1500 dives, and I hope there are many more to come.
 It’s hard to keep me out from the water!

-There is nothing that makes me feel more free than being in the middle of the sea, on a boat, with a bunch of good friends.
-I do own a boat license, and I am currently sailing in the mediterranean regularly to become an experienced sailor.
+There is nothing that makes me feel more free than being in the middle of the sea, on a boat, with good friends.
+I own a sailing license and I am currently sailing in the mediterranean regularly to become an experienced sailor.
 I look forward to sailing in the Indo-Pacific in the future!